If you want to get the most competitive loan and credit card deals, you'll need a good credit score. Find out why it matters.

 There's a lot of misunderstanding around credit scores and how they are calculated.
-So, to make things easier, here's our guide to the impact they have on any applications you make, and even on the rate you pay for existing loans.
+So, to make things easier, here's our guide to the impact they have on any applications you make.

 What is a credit score?